 Cold Weather Hiking: Insulation Without the Bulk

 Add a lightweight fleece or insulated jacket as your mid-layer for heat retention.
+Top it off with a windproof, waterproof shell.
+These layers let you shed or add pieces as needed.

 Hiking Footwear for Different Trail Conditions